 Younger family members poured water over the hands of elders to honor them, show respect and ask for blessings.
 At the heart of the festival, the Buddha statue immersed in water represents the purification and renewal for the coming year to wash away bad luck and bring good fortune.

-Marking the start of the solar calendar in Thailand, the Thai New Year Festival, Songkran, echoed throughout the Thai community with over 400 people in attendance at Wat Sacramento Buddhavanaram.
+Marking the start of the traditional solar calendar in Thailand, the Thai New Year Festival, Songkran, echoed throughout the Thai community with over 400 people in attendance at Wat Sacramento Buddhavanaram.
 Children return home to pay respect and show gratitude to parents and elders.

 “If you have problems with family or friends, it’s a time to ask for forgiveness or forgive others,” Annie Haskins, President of the Wat Sacramento Buddhavanaram temple, said.
 “The holiday brings family and friends together.”